chandrasekhar716/chandrasekhar716/README.md

 𝐇𝖾ᥣᥣⱺ👋, 𝚰'ꭑ 𝐂ɦα𐓣ᑯ𝗋α𝗌𝖾𝗄ɦα𝗋 𝐆ⱺρυ</h1>

   ![Header Image](https://t4.ftcdn.net/jpg/07/44/95/11/360_F_744951102_bGTc6msVaH6JgWJQ81GFAREh9MtzmJnn.jpg)
 <h3 align="center">Welcome to my GitHub profile!
-As a passionate novice in software development, I have a solid grounding in C, Python, and Java.
-Crafting user-friendly interfaces using HTML and CSS is something I thoroughly enjoy.
-I'm excited to expand my knowledge and skills in the tech world.</h3>
+As a passionate novice in electronics and embedded systems, I have a solid grounding in C, Python, and IoT frameworks.
+Designing innovative projects using technologies like ESP32 and Arduino is something I thoroughly enjoy.
+I'm excited to expand my knowledge and skills in the world of technology and electronics</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chandrasekhar716&label=Profile%20views&color=0e75b6&style=flat" alt="chandrasekhar716" /> </p>